Lvcaa/MoodleUniTN-Downloader/README.md

 - Implementation of **PDF material download**.

 ### [1.1] - 2025-10-18
 - Added functionality that enables **parsing of subfolders** contained in a section of a course.
+- Added **progress bar** in the popup to track download status.

 ---